PowerShell/AwsDscToolkit/README.md

 - Refined depedency on AzureRM module.
 Module manifest now only specifies AzureRM.Automation and AzureRM.Profile as required modules.
 - Removed KeyPair parameter from tests.
 - Added ExtensionVersion parameter to tests.
+- Added DataCollection parameter to Register-EC2Instance.
+This new parameter allows you to opt-out from Microsoft collecting any data.
+Data collection is currently disabled for all AWS machines.

 ### 0.3.0.0
 - Fixed variable typo for AWS credential and region in Set-IAMInstanceProfileForRegistration.